Please be aware that Office of Testing administration fees may apply to some exams.

 The SAT Subject Tests are multiple choice tests designed to assess high school students' knowledge and development in a specific subject.
 The test is usually taken to supplement a student's SAT score when applying for college or to fulfill a specific entrance requirement at a college.
 For information on whether or not the SAT Subject Test is required at the college to which you are applying please contact that college directly.

 The SAT is administered seven times at Valdosta State University during the year to candidates for undergraduate admission.

 Please refer to the SAT Tests website at www.sat.collegeboard.org for more information and registration deadlines.

 TEAS - ATI Test of Essential Academic Skills

 The ATI Test of Essential Academic Skills is a required component of admission to the Valdosta State University College of Nursing.
-The test is administered by the Office of Testing, but registration is done through the VSU College of Nursing.
+The test is administered by the Office of Testing.
+Appointments may be made through our office by calling (229) 245-3878.

 TOEFL - Test of English as a Foreign Language